tedyyan/kafka/README.md

 ### Specifying test retries ###
 By default, retry-related configurations have a value of zero, meaning tests are not retried unless specified.
-In the CI environment, we set non-default values to enable retries.
+We should set non-default values to enable retries in tests.
 Each failed test is retried once up to a maximum of three total retries per test run.
 Tests are retried at the end of the test task.
 Adjust these parameters in the following way:

     ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=3

-In the CI environment, the value of `-PmaxQuarantineTestRetryFailures` is "zero" Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
+The default value of `-PmaxQuarantineTestRetryFailures` is zero.
+Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
 This is controlled by similar parameters.

     ./gradlew quarantinedTest -PmaxQuarantineTestRetries=3 -PmaxQuarantineTestRetryFailures=20